Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups: Introduction

+where $\le$ is the dominance partial order on partitions.
+For any total ordering $\la_1<\ldots<\la_p$ of partitions of $n$, refining the dominance order we have a semiorthogonal decomposition }

+Even though the functors $\Nscr_\la$ are given by explicit kernels, our proof of Theorem B is rather indirect.
+There are two main steps in the proof.
+First, we reduce the problem to the case of linear actions, or equivalently, to the case $C=\A^1$.
+This step is not hard: one just has to use an explicit local linear model for the action of $S_n$ on $C^n$ near every point.
+The second step is to establish the semiorthogonal decomposition in the case $C=\A^1$.
+We were not able to find a direct proof of this, staying within the realm equivariant coherent sheaves (except for small $n$).
+Instead we use a nontrivial connection between $S_n$-equivariant coherent sheaves on $\A^n$ and constructible sheaves on the nilpotent cone of the general linear group, provided by the Springer correspondence (see the comments after Theorem C below).

-The primary class of actions for which we propose to study semiorthogonal decompositions of $D^b_G(X)$ is the case when $G$ is a finite complex reflection group acting linearly on the corresponding affine space (one can think of this class of actions as the ``local case" of Conjecture A).
-However, already for these actions the quotients $X^g/C(g)$ are not always smooth.
-In fact, such singular quotients appear for Weyl groups of type $D$ and $E$.
-We show that the desired semiorthogonal decomposition exists for all the other Weyl groups.
+The natural context for the ``local case" of Conjecture A is to study semiorthogonal decompositions of $D^b_G(X)$ is the case when $G$ is a finite complex reflection group acting linearly on the corresponding affine space $X$ (because these are precisely linear actions for which $X/G$ is smooth).
+Our proof of the local case of Theorem B via the Springer correspondence generalizes to the case when $G$ is the Weyl group $W$ attached to a maximal torus in a simple algebraic group $\bG$, acting on the Lie algebra $\ft$ of the maximal torus.
+In this case the assumption of smoothness of all the quotients $X^g/C(g)$, required for our semiorthogonal decomposition, is satisfied for Weyl groups which are not of type $D$ or $E$.
+The construction of the desired semiorthogonal decomposition is a part of the following theorem about linear actions.

-{\bf Theorem B}. {\it Assume $k=\C$.
-Conjecture A is true for Weyl groups of types $A$, $B$, $G_2$, $F_4$, and also for the complex reflection groups $G(m,1,n)$.
-More presisely, in these cases all the quotients $X^g/C(g)$ are smooth, and the required semiorthogonal decompositions exist.
-For type $A$ the corresponding semiorthogonal decomposition is numbered by partitions that should be ordered compatibly with the dominance order.
-For types $D$ and $E$ there exist $g\in G$ such that $X^g/C(g)$ is singular.}
+{\bf Theorem C}. {\it Assume $k=\C$.
+Conjecture A is true for Weyl groups of types $A_n$, $B_n$ (equivalently $C_n$), $G_2$ and $F_4$, as well as for the complex reflection groups $G(m,1,n)=(\mu_m)^n\rtimes S_n$, and their natural linear representations.
+More precisely, in these cases all the quotients $X^g/C(g)$ are smooth, and the required semiorthogonal decompositions exist. }

-Surprizingly, we could not find a direct construction of the semiorthogonal decomposition even for type $A$.
-Rather, we use a nontrivial connection to the category of constructible sheaves on the nilpotent cone $\Nscr\sub\fg$ in the corresponding Lie algebra provided by the Springer correspondence.
-Namely, we use the isomorphism
+It is easy to see that for Weyl groups of type $D_n$ (and their natural representations) there exists $g\in G$ such that $X^g/C(g)$ is singular.
+Our results in Section \ref{Springer-sec} suggest that the same happens for types $E_6$, $E_7$ and $E_8$ although we did not check this.